bheimbu/evolutionary_ecology/docs/source/introduction.rst

 Goals
 -----------

-This course will introduce you into some fundamental basics in...
+This course introduces you to some fundamental basics of...

 **Soil Ecology**
   - Mesofauna
   - Oribatid Mites
-**Molecular Work**
+**Molecular Lab Work**
   - DNA Extraction
   - PCR
   - Sanger Sequencing